jina-ai/examples/audio-to-audio-search/README.md

-# Find Similar Audio Cuts
+# Find Similar Audio Clips

 This example checks if the query audio clip is part of the indexed audio tracks.